admin-shell-io/aas-specs/schemas/json/README.md

 For example, ``submodelElements`` instead of ``submodelElement`` in case of [Submodel] class.

 If plural form made no sense for an attribute, we kept it as-is (*e.g.*, `isCaseOf`).
+The full list of exceptions is available [as code in aas-core-meta].

+[as code in aas-core-meta]: https://github.com/aas-core-works/aas-core-meta/blob/95055a55a8c8f60d75fb48c26eb932ff99945dd2/tests/test_v3rc2.py#L1122

 ### Primitive attribute value 🠒 JSON string
 We strictly use only [JSON strings] to represent the attribute values.